 Includes parent focus groups and parent nights that offer education and fellowship

 During summer months, Wedgwood hosts movie nights in community parks throughout the county.
 The evening focus is to bring families together for a pro-social family event that provides the opportunity to transfer knowledge about youth trends and issues, and to share information with parents to help them create a healthy environment in their homes that support youth in making healthy choices.
 Families receive a "drive home" question and answer card to encourage discussion between family members about concepts from the film, including overcoming obstacles to making healthy decisions, the role of encouragement and healthy friendships.

-Wedgwood chairs the Coalition on Adolescent Choices and Health (COACH) whose mission is to encourage youth and teens to make healthy life choices and to promote abstinence from sexual activity, alcohol, tobacco, and other drug use.
+Wedgwood chairs the Coalition on Adolescent Choices and Health (COACH) whose mission is to encourage youth and teens to make healthy life choices and to promote sexual risk avoidance, alcohol, tobacco, and other drug use.

 Kent County Prevention Coalition

 This goal of this coalition is a healthier community for all served by a substance abuse prevention system that fills gaps in services, focuses resources and funds, and reduces overlap.
 To create and sustain an organized, connected, strategic, inclusive substance abuse prevention system by: holding the system accountable to outcomes; implementing a data-driven planning process; including diverse community participants in the planning process; making collaborative/shared decisions providing culturally competent prevention services; and, utilizing flexible and coordinated resources.

 A quality approach to abstinence education that considers the whole person.
 Program elements include decision making, setting goals, discussions on the influence of alcohol and other drugs, STIs, teen pregnancy, healthy relationships and waiting for sex until marriage.
 Programming includes parental involvement.
 Wedgwood facilitates this program for middle and high school students, and through experiential curriculum using WAIT training.